NERSC Data Management Policies

 Scratch File Systems

-Our two primary computational systems, Hopper and Edison, have dedicated parallel file systems based on Lustre that are optimized for short-term storage of application output and checkpoints.
+Our two primary computational systems, Edison and Cori, have dedicated parallel file systems based on Lustre that are optimized for short-term storage of application output and checkpoints.

 Archival Storage (HPSS)